 - use pre-shared keys (PSKs) as they provide little privacy between users

-Wi-Fi solution providers should email email@example.com to request details on how to enrol their installation to the central authentication solution.
+Wifi service providers should email firstname.lastname@example.org to request details on how to sign their installation up to the central authentication solution.

 Consider the options below for providing public access.

 In low risk environments, it may be acceptable to deploy unencrypted wifi networks, where ease of use is more important than the security of the users.
 Document this assessment.

 In low risk environments, it may be acceptable to deploy PSK wifi networks, where ease of use is more important than the security of the users.
 Document this assessment.

 WPA2-Personal can be used as a basic method to restrict access to those who know the code.
 Workplace networks protected using PSK provide no additional security over an unencrypted network as anyone who knows the passphrase can derive the individual client encryption keys.